 Once your gutters are clear of debris, you’ll want to look for damage to any shingles.
 This may consist of missing shingles, hail damage, and loose granules.
 Getting emergency roof repair in Omaha on any damaged shingles before the winter will prevent any roof leaks and possibly needing a new roof in the spring.

 Check Attic Insulation

 Without proper attic ventilation, many problems can occur and energy bills will increase dramatically.
 Ensure your attic is insulated well to avoid roof leaks, ice dams, and the growth of mold and mildew.

 Trim Surrounding Trees

 Snow and ice can weigh down tree branches causing them to snap.
-If you have large tree branches hanging over your home, it is highly recommended by Johnson County roofing companies to trim them down before winter.
-Trimming will prevent them from falling on your roof and leading to you needing a new roof in Johnson County.
+If you have large tree branches hanging over your home, it is highly recommended by Omaha roofing companies to trim them down before winter.
+Trimming will prevent them from falling on your roof and leading to you needing a new roof in Omaha, Nebraska.

 Professional Roof Inspection

-While it’s possible to inspect these things yourself, it’s best to receive a Johnson County roofing company inspection to ensure your roof is up to par for the winter.
-A Johnson County roofer will be able to complete a proper inspection and know exactly what to look for.
+While it’s possible to inspect these things yourself, it’s best to receive a Omaha roofing company inspection to ensure your roof is up to par for the winter so you don’t have to do a full replacement down the road.
+A Omaha roofer will be able to complete a proper inspection and know exactly what to look for.